OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:2

-> Remember Your congregation, which You purchased of old,
+> Recall Your people, whom You acquired long ago,
-> Which You have redeemed to be the tribe of Your inheritance;
+> Whom You have reclaimed as the tribe of Your inheritance;
-> And this Mount Zion, where You have dwelt.
+> And this Mount Zion, where You have resided.

 ## Psalm 74:3

-> Step toward the irreparable ruins;
+> Approach the desolate ruins;
-> The enemy has damaged everything in the sanctuary.
+> The enemy has laid waste to everything in the sanctuary.

 ---

 ## Psalm 74:4

-> Your adversaries have roared in the midst of Your meeting place;
+> Your adversaries have clamoured in the heart of Your meeting place;
-> They have set up their own signs as signs.
+> They have set up their own emblems as symbols.

 ## Psalm 74:5